Stability and instability of Navier boundary layers: Introduction

-As of now, the term ``solution of the Navier-Stokes equation $(\mathbf{NS}a\eps)$'' will designate a Leray solution of $\eqref{NS\eps}$ satisfying the boundary conditions $\eqref{NP}$ and $(\mathbf{NC}a\eps)$ (the full definition is given in section 2).
-We obtain two results: firstly, convergence in $L^{2}$ of every sequence of Leray solutions of $(\mathbf{NS}a\eps)$ to a smooth solution of $\eqref{E}$ when $\eps$ goes to zero, and secondly, we prove that there exist boundary layer profiles such that the WKB expansion, which is also of the form (\ref{anzD}) in our case, is unstable in $L^{\infty}$.
+\textbf{Vocabulary and summary of the results.} As of now, the term ``solution of the Navier-Stokes equation $(NS(a,\eps))$'' will designate a solution of $\eqref{NS(\eps)}$ satisfying the boundary conditions $\eqref{NP}$ and $(NC(a,\eps))$.
+We obtain two results: firstly, convergence in $L^{2}$ of every sequence of Leray solutions of $(NS(a,\eps))$ (the full definition of which is given at the beginning of section 2) to a smooth solution of $\eqref{E}$ when $\eps$ goes to zero and the initial conditions are $H^{s}$ for some $s>2$, and secondly, we prove that there exist boundary layer profiles such that the WKB expansion, which is also of the form (\ref{anzD}) in our case, is unstable in $L^{\infty}$.